clayrobbins/SlowDAO/index.md

 <h6><a id="if"></a>HOW IT WORKS</h6>

-<b>Step 1:</b> We work with a creator / influencer to set a fair price for an investment in their creative career.
+<b>Step 1:</b> We work with a creator / influencer to set a fair valuation on their creative career.
 This is a collaborative process and works pretty much exactly the same way as when we invest in seed stage companies.

 <b>Step 2:</b> We help the creator establish a business that represents their creative career & assign that company the correct income streams, IP, and equity (much like how people setup trusts)